davidatjourney/davidandmarykewedding/README.md

 ## COLOPHON

-Implemented on Mac using [Microsoft Visual Studio Code](https://code.visualstudio.com/).
+Implemented on Ubuntu using [Microsoft Visual Studio Code](https://code.visualstudio.com/).

-Site template idea borrowed from http://sarahlovesbradley.com/.
+Site template idea borrowed from https://github.com/kaloianm/wedding#readme who borrowed it from http://sarahlovesbradley.com/.

 ## LICENSE

 (The MIT License)

-Copyright (C) 2016 Kaloian Manassiev
+Copyright (C) 2018 David Holtzhausen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),